 Presented by Dr. Christopher P. Cannon at the American Heart Association Annual Scientific Sessions (AHA 2019), Philadelphia, PA, November 17, 2019.

 Perkovic V, Jardine MJ, Neal B, et al., on behalf of the CREDENCE Trial Investigators.
 Canagliflozin and Renal Outcomes in Type 2 Diabetes and Nephropathy.
 N Engl J Med 2019;380:2295-306.

 Editorial: Ingelfinger JR, Rosen CJ.
 Clinical Credence — SGLT2 Inhibitors, Diabetes, and Chronic Kidney Disease.
 N Engl J Med 2019;380:2371-3.

-Keywords: AHA Annual Scientific Sessions, AHA19, Albuminuria, Angina, Unstable, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Creatinine, Diabetes Mellitus, Type 2, Glomerular Filtration Rate, Hemoglobin A, Glycosylated, Heart Failure, Kidney Failure, Chronic, Metabolic Syndrome X, Myocardial Infarction, Renal Insufficiency, Chronic, Renin-Angiotensin System, Secondary Prevention, Sodium-Glucose Transporter 2, Stroke
+Keywords: AHA Annual Scientific Sessions, AHA19, Albuminuria, Angina, Unstable, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Blood Pressure, Creatinine, Diabetes Mellitus, Type 2, Glomerular Filtration Rate, Hemoglobin A, Glycosylated, Heart Failure, Kidney Failure, Chronic, Metabolic Syndrome X, Myocardial Infarction, Renal Insufficiency, Chronic, Renin-Angiotensin System, Secondary Prevention, Sodium-Glucose Transporter 2, Stroke

 < Back to Listings